ConFoo 2025

 options

-Associative array of options or bitwise disjunction of flags.
-If filter accepts options, flags can be provided in "flags" field of array.
+Either an associative array of options, or a bitmask of filter flag constants FILTER_FLAG_*.
+If the filter accepts options, flags can be provided by using the "flags" field of array.

 Dönen Değerler